zeelbhatt/bundle_adjustment.github.io/README.md

 # Camera Calibration and Bundle Adjustment

-Camera calibration means that we want to estimate the parameters which sits inside the cmaera which describe us how a point in a 3D world is mapped into the 2D image plane.
-This topic is very popular yet misunderstood by many.
-But here we will discuss this in very detail and at last we will see the code with/without using any direct camera calibration funtions.
-Some of the importatnt terms will will use here are (Linear transformation, non-linear transformation, Least Square optimisation.
-Singular )
+Camera calibration means that we want to estimate the parameters which sits inside the camera which describe us how a point in a 3D world is mapped into the 2D image plane.This subject is significantly popular but remains widely misunderstood.
+It delves into a complex web of related topics, including linear transformations, Singular value decomposition(SVD), Bundle Adjustment, Non-linear least-sqauares etc. We will discuss them all and also see the code.
+We will also make use of powerfull C++ libraries like Eigen and Ceres to solve our Linear and nonlinear problems.
+We will see...
 - What exactly is camera calibration?
-- Challanges in estimating the camera parameters
+- The challanges in estimating the camera parameters
 - The linear solution using linear algebra
 - The Non-linear soltion using Bundle Adjustment